Skip to content

 About this variety

-The poblano is a mild, heart-shaped chili pepper from Puebla, Mexico, prized for its rich, earthy flavor and meaty texture.
+The poblano is a mild, heart-shaped chili pepper from Puebla, Mexico, prized for its rich, earthy flavour and meaty texture.
 When fresh and green, it's called poblano; when dried, it becomes the wrinkled, sweet ancho chile.
 This versatile pepper is the foundation of chiles rellenos and essential to authentic mole poblano.

 History & lineage